bluecough/SecureX-HaveIBeenPwned/README.md

 # Cloning the SecureX HaveIBeenPwned Repo
-Clone the repo then going into that directory and creating a virtual environment for your python packages that you need for this repo.
+Clone the repo then change into that directory.
+Then create a virtual environment for your python packages that you need for this repo.
 ```
 git clone https://github.com/CiscoSecurity/tr-05-serverless-have-i-been-pwned.git
 cd tr-05-serverless-have-i-been-pwned